bobthecorn2000/ULTRASKINS-GC/README.md

 # Install notes
-After installing you will need to run the game once before the mod will work this will generate the files needed for the mod to function
+After installing you will need to run the game once before the mod will work this will generate the files needed for the mod to function PLEASE BACKUP YOUR CUSTOM SKINS BEFORE UPDATING OR UNINSTALLING

 ## IMPORTANT NOTE
 after a new skin is selected swap your gun once and change your arm once to finish the update